The Fool: Modern RWS Tarot Card Meanings

 Suggests that "who dares wins," or that wisdom can be gained from experience (like the entire Suit of Wands).

-Additional Notes on The RWS ‘Fool’
+Additional Notes on The RWS Fool Card

-Waite’s Divinatory Meanings of The Fool
+Waite’s Divinatory Meanings of KEY O: The Fool

 "Folly, mania, extravagance, intoxication, delirium, frenzy, bewrayment.
 Reversed: Negligence, absence, distribution, carelessness, apathy, nullity, vanity."
 (Pictoral Key To The Tarot, 1911)